syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

  4. If the segwit soft-fork were reverted after being activated, this could allow anyone who had made segwit transactions to lose funds -- for example, a malicious miner could replay the transaction on a chain without segwit enabled, at which point it would be anyone-can-spend, and the miner could then steal the funds by spending it to themselves.
 There are two ways in which a segwit soft-fork could be reverted after being activated while allowing theft of segwit-enabled transactions:

     - Miners could abandon the segwit enabled chain and start mining from prior to segwit's activation.
 Based on the [BIP9][] activation rules, this would require abandoning over 2016 blocks (the LOCKED IN period, plus enough blocks to ensure the 95% threshold wasn't reached).
-This would require miners to abandon over 25,200 BTC in block reward, which at current prices is over $15,000,000 USD.
+This would require miners to abandon over 25,200 SYS in block reward, which at current prices is over $15,000,000 USD.

-    - Miners could simply use software that does not recognise segwit rules (such as earlier versions of Bitcoin Core) to mine blocks on top of a chain that has activated segwit.
-This would be a hard-fork as far as segwit-aware software is concerned, and those blocks would consequently be ignored by Bitcoin users using segwit-aware validating nodes.
+    - Miners could simply use software that does not recognise segwit rules (such as earlier versions of Syscoin Core) to mine blocks on top of a chain that has activated segwit.
+This would be a hard-fork as far as segwit-aware software is concerned, and those blocks would consequently be ignored by Syscoin users using segwit-aware validating nodes.
 If there are sufficiently many users using segwit nodes, such a hard-fork would be no more effective than introducing a new alt coin.

     As a result, neither approach seems likely.

- 5. Significant work has gone into ensuring that segwit enabled peers will form a strongly connected subgraph of the Bitcoin P2P network.
+ 5. Significant work has gone into ensuring that segwit enabled peers will form a strongly connected subgraph of the Syscoin P2P network.
 This includes providing a dedicated service bit for witness enabled nodes and preferentially connecting to such nodes.

 ## Risks due to larger blocks